Bartvds/demo-travis-gh-pages/README.md

 ### Wrap it up

 -	Feel awesome for setting up continuous integration!
--	Send a PR if you have fixes or clarifications!
+-	Send a PR if you have fixes or clarifications.
--	Leave a ticket if you found problems or have feedback.
+-	Leave a [ticket](https://github.com/Bartvds/demo-travis-gh-pages/issues) if you found problems or have feedback.
 -	Share this guide with friends and spread the fun.